milesburton/teslacam/README.md

 * The Dash cam and USB ports only operate in the following situations
   * The car is powered on by unlocking the vehicle
   * Climate control is left on when you leave the car
+  * It would appear as of V9 the USB ports are powered whilst charging (TBC).
+May not apply if you use range mode.
 * Climate control will only run for 3 hours - and is a rather wasteful from an energy perspective.
 This means the dashcam is not suitable for 24hr recording, a 'normal' dash cam is better suited if you have this requirement.
 * The Tesla Dash cam tends to be vastly clearer than a interior camera, particularly at night - very easy to make out number plates.
 * FAT32, the file system supported by Tesla, cannot be mounted twice without corruption